anycode-pk/Goniec/README.md

 Whenever a user joins or leaves the server, the bot will send a welcome or goodbye message to the specified text channel.

 ### Notification Forwarding
-The bot can forward notifications of Discord messages to a text channel.
-In the future, it will also support forwarding to other platforms like Messenger.
+The bot can forward notifications of Discord messages to Messenger.

 ### Commands
 All bot commands start with '$'.
 For example, to use the member command, you would type `$member` followed by the specific query.